xzYue/odoo/addons/stock/README.md

 ---------------------

-Manage your own internal and external locations, customers, suppliers or manufacturing inventories with the Odoo multi-warehouse management system based on a hierarchical location structure.
+Manage your own internal and external locations, customers, suppliers or manufacturing inventories with the Modoo multi-warehouse management system based on a hierarchical location structure.

-Odoo's Warehouse Management is designed to scale from a few thousands operations to several millions of transactions.
+Modoo's Warehouse Management is designed to scale from a few thousands operations to several millions of transactions.

 Reporting and Dashboards